vdesabou/kafka-docker-playground/other/monitoring-demo/README.md

 # Monitoring Demo

-This is OnPrem version of [Confluent Cloud Demo](../../ccloud/ccloud-demo/README.md)
+This is OnPrem version of [Confluent Cloud Demo](../../ccloud/ccloud-demo/README.md), with 2 data centers `europe` and `us`:

+For each cluster, we have:

+* 2 zookeeper
+* 1 broker
+* 1 connect

+control-center is monitoring the two clusters

+The clients are connected to `europe` cluster.

+N.B: we have dedicated zookepper and broker for metrics.

 * Control Center is reachable at [http://127.0.0.1:9021](http://127.0.0.1:9021])
 * Grafana is reachable at [http://127.0.0.1:3000](http://127.0.0.1:3000]) (login/password is `admin/admin`)